visit-dav/visit/docs/SphynxDocs/Animation/Movie_tools.rst

    Movie generation options for session files on Windows platform

-If you browse the Windows file system and come across a VisIt session file, which on Windows ends with a ``.vses`` extension, you can right click on the file and choose from several movie generation options.
+If you browse the Windows file system and come across a VisIt session file, which ends with a ``.session`` extension, you can right click on the file and choose from several movie generation options.
 The movie generation options make one-click movie generation possible so you don't have to master the arguments for ``visit -movie`` like you do on other platforms.
-After selecting a movie generation option for a VisIt session file, Windows runs ``visit -movie`` implicitly with the right arguments and saves out the movie frames to the same directory that contains the session file.
-The movie generations option in a session file's context menu are shown in :numref:`Figure %s<windows_movie_context_menu>` .
+After selecting a movie generation option for a VisIt session file, Windows runs ``visit -movie`` implicitly with the right arguments and saves out the movie frames to the same directory that contains the session file, and will have the same name as the session file.
+The movie generation options in a session file's context menu are shown in :numref:`Figure %s<windows_movie_context_menu>`.